iWanFlagz/RaRCTF-2021-writeups/pwn/ObjectOrientedPwning.md

 ## Challenge

 > TL;DR: Exploit heap overflow.
-Buy two pigs, overflow to modify the max_age (so that you can sell for more money), sell the second pig, repeat the process until the balance is > 1300, feed the first pig, overflow to modify the animal type to "flag", buy translator and lastly translate.
+Buy two pigs, overflow to modify the max_age of the second pig (so that you can sell for more money), sell the second pig, feed the first pig if we have sufficient money.
+Repeat this process until the balance is > 1300, feed the first pig, overflow to modify the second pig's type to "flag", buy a translator and lastly translate what the second pig is saying.

 Running the program:
 ``` bash